1Password/postman-integration-secrets-edu-ut-edition/README.md

 ## `sync-secrets`

 Synchronize previously injected 1Password secrets in a Postman Environment.
+This command updates your postman environment to contain the latest version of your secrets stored in 1Password.

 ### Required Setup